ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

 } CommitmentValue;
 ~~~

-The `label` field of CommitmentValue contains the label being updated and the
-`update` field contains the new value for the label.
-The output value
-`commitment` may be published, while `opening` should only be revealed to users
+The output value `commitment` may be published, while `opening` should only be
-that are authorized to receive the label's contents.
+revealed to users that are authorized to receive the label's contents.

 The Transparency Log MAY generate `opening` in a programmatic way.
 However, it
 SHOULD ensure that `opening` can later be deleted and not feasibly recovered.